 - 1. Complete 60 semester units with a GPA of 2.0 in all coursework.
 Completion of all units within a three (3) year time span from date of entry. - 2.
-Complete all financial requirements. - 3.
 File an application for intent to graduate with the school office 6 weeks prior to graduation to certify that all graduation requirements have been met.